SandyRodger/JS_210/schwetank.md

 // IN JS, WE DO NOT PASS VARIABLES
 // INSTEAD WE PASS VALUES

-// IN RUBY, WE DO
+// IN RUBY, WE DO PASS VARIABLES
 ```

 ### working with Strings, Arrays, and Objects.
 In particular, you should be thoroughly familiar with the basic Array iteration methods (forEach, map, filter, and find) and how to use Object methods to access the keys and values in an Object as an Array.